akapa/escher-request/README.md

 `params` and `paramsSerializer` options are pre-processed, since they have direct impact on the escher signature to be generated.
 All other options are passed down to axios unchanged.

-One noticable difference from the default options of `axios` is the default value for `timeout` option.
+One noticeable difference from the default options of `axios` is the default value for `timeout` option.
 It is 25052 ms, while in `axios` it is 0 (no timeout).

 #### Request method aliases